-According to the National Business & Disability Council at The Viscardi Center in Albertson, New York, at least 90 percent of government and e-commerce websites in the U.S. have barriers that prevent people with disabilities from using them.²
+According to the National Business & Disability Council at The Viscardi Center in Albertson, New York, at least 90 percent of U.S. government and e-commerce websites have barriers that prevent people with disabilities from using them.²

-This is problematic for two reasons.
-One, the companies behind inaccessible websites are violating the Americans with Disabilities Act (ADA) by failing to make sure people with disabilities can use their products and services.
+- The companies behind inaccessible websites are violating the ADA and Section 508 by failing to make sure people with disabilities can use their products and services.

 Screen readers won’t be able to interpret any images that haven’t had text alternatives added to them.
 If the person has a physical disability and is using something other than a mouse to control their computer, they won’t be able to switch between fields if they aren’t tabbed properly.
 You couldn’t blame these consumers for leaving the website.

 1. Is it recommended by an independent firm?